MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 | Fingerprinting Check | Fingerprint background check against FBI databases  |
 | CJIS Background Screening | State-adjudicated review of federal and state criminal history by state CSA appointed authority within each state that has signed up for the Microsoft CJIS IA program |

-<sup>1</sup> applies only to personnel with temporary or standing access to customer content hosted in PowerApps US Government (GCC)
+<sup>1</sup> Applies only to personnel with temporary or standing access to customer content hosted in PowerApps US Government (GCC)

 ## Certifications and accreditations